-TAKS Exit-level Cumulative Pass Rate (District Performance only): The TAKS cumulative pass rate shows the percent of students who first took the TAKS exit-level test in spring 2007, and eventually passed all TAKS tests taken (in the same district) by spring 2008.
+TAKS Exit-level Cumulative Pass Rate (District Performance only): The TAKS cumulative pass rate shows the percent of students who first took the TAKS exit-level test in spring 2009, and eventually passed all TAKS tests taken (in the same district) by spring 2010.
 (Students who failed the first time had four additional opportunities to retake test(s) before their graduation date.)
 This measure is intended to show the relative success of districts in their efforts to help all their students pass the exit-level TAKS, which is a requirement for graduation from Texas public schools.
+Performance on the TAKS (Accommodated) tests is included.

-Test takers included in the TAKS Exit-level Cumulative Pass Rate for the class of 2008:
+Test takers included in the TAKS Exit-level Cumulative Pass Rate for the class of 2010:

-- Any student who took the test for the first time in spring 2007. - All special education students who took the test. - All above students, whether or not they were in the Accountability Subset in spring 2007.
+- Any student who took the TAKS or TAKS (Accommodated) for the first time in spring 2009. - All special education students who took the TAKS or TAKS (Accommodated). - All above students, whether or not they were in the Accountability Subset in spring 2009.